MPP1021 - Communicating with Spoken and Written Language

 - To convincingly communicate God's mission to His people

-- Ability to communicate publicly through multiple methods (oral, written, media, etc.) with clarity and creativity for the sake of fostering meaning (CP1).
+- Ability to communicate publicly through multiple methods (oral, written, media, etc.) with clarity, and creativity, utilizing gender inclusive language.
+(CP1)

 There are no prerequisites for this course.